-Special Olympics Texas is governed by a Board of Directors, which consists of 23 out of 28 volunteer positions.
-Among these positions are two athlete positions.
-Special Olympics Texas was one of the first chapters in the nation to implement athlete participation on its governing Board by amending its bylaws in 1995 to allow for two athlete positions.
+Special Olympics Texas is governed by a Board of Directors, which consists of 25 out of 39 volunteer positions.
+Among these positions are two athlete positions, and one is currently filled.
+Special Olympics Texas was one of the first chapters in the nation to implement athlete participation on its governing Board by amending its bylaws in 1995 to allow for three athlete positions.

-Steve Griffith, is a Houston area native and a 35-year law enforcement veteran.
-He came to the City of Sugar Land as the Chief of Police in August of 2005.
-Steve was promoted in 2014 to 1st Assistant City Manager for the City of Sugar Land.
-He oversees Police, Fire, Public Safety Communications, and Airport.
-Griffith has been actively involved in with Special Olympics Texas for over 24 years.
-He is the Former Area 4 Chair, as which he served six years.
+Steve Griffith is a Houston area native and a 43-year law enforcement veteran.
+He recently retired from the City of Sugar Land.
+He came to Sugar Land as the Chief of Police in August of 2005.
+Steve was promoted to Asst.
+City Manager in 2009 and in 2014 to 1st Assistant City Manager.
+He oversaw Police, Fire, Public Safety Dispatch, and Airport.
+Griffith has been actively involved with Special Olympics Texas for over 25 years.
+He is the Former Area 4 Torch Run Chair, at which he served six years.
 Revenue for Area 4 (Houston) surpassed $100,000 four times.
 Griffith served as State Director for the Torch Run for 2 years.
 During his tenure as State Director, he worked to integrate the State Prison System in to the Torch Run.
 While serving as State Director, the revenue generated by the Texas Torch Runners was $2 million annually.
 The Texas Torch Run received national awards for revenue growth and totals.
-Griffith served on the State Board of Directors for 10 years, including serving as the Chairman of the Board for two years.
+Griffith has served on the State Board of Directors for 15 years, including serving as the Chairman of the Board previously for two years.
 He and his wife, Wendy, have two sons.
-Adam has completed his Bachelor’s degree in Anthropology from Texas State University.
-Tim has obtained his Master’s degree in Criminal Justice and is a police officer in Kyle, Texas.
-Board member since 2016
+Adam has completed his Bachelor’s degree in Anthropology from Texas State University and works in Austin, Texas.
+Tim has obtained his Master’s degree in Criminal Justice and is a Police Sergeant in Kyle, Texas.

 Maureen McCutchen is board-certified in Estate Planning and Probate by the Texas Board of Legal Specialization.
 Her practice includes probate, trust, guardianship, estate planning and elder law.
 She is certified by the State of Texas to act as an ad-litem for minors and incapacitated persons and is often appointed by the court to act as an attorney ad-litem an as a guardian ad-litem.
 She is a qualified mediator and represents clients in business and real estate transactions and in civil litigation.
 Before joining Mills Shirley LLP in 1993, McCutchen worked for the First Court of Appeals of the State of Texas as a briefing attorney.
 She also has served as an adjunct professor with the South Texas College of Law in Houston.
 She is active in the community, serving as president-elect of the Galveston Island Human Society, past president of the Galveston Bar Association and is a member of the Rotary Club of Galveston.
 Board member since 2014.